jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 }
 ```

-For the application look nice, insert to following into “Application.scss”.
+For the application look nice, insert to following into `Application.scss`.
 ```javascript
 .application {